The new Uniform Residential Loan Application

 The short answer to this is no!
 There is significant reuse of data between the existing URLA and the new URLA.
 There are some net new fields required due to new data being collected on the form, as well as new expandable sections.

-The GSEs have provided an excellent guide to compare the old and new forms, and Ellie Mae is preparing a companion data guide to assist our clients in understanding how the comparison relates to Encompass fields.
-If changes to the URLA data points are required based on the final requirements provided by the GSEs, an updated version will be made available on the Resource Center.
-The current version may be viewed now on the URLA page within the Ellie Mae Resource Center under the DU/LPA MISMO 3.4 Mapping Guide.
+The GSEs will provided an excellent guide to compare the old and new forms based on the newly updated redesigned URLA and Ellie Mae is also preparing a revised companion data guide to assist our clients in understanding how the comparison relates to Encompass fields.
+The current version may be viewed now on the URLA Resource Center under the DU/LPA MISMO 3.4 Mapping Guide.
 Refer to the 1003 to URLA Comparison tab for the most current comparison of the existing form fields to the new URLA form data.

 At this time, there is no indication that any states (including the District of Columbia) will be revising their existing signature and date requirements based on the new URLA format, nor has there been confirmation from the GSEs on how to accommodate any state specific requirements.
 We will share any information we receive if and when such information is made available.